Medication improves academic performance

 One of these mental health problems is ADHD, which has been associated with a range of short- and long-term negative outcomes including lower academic attainment, an increased use of school-based services, and higher rates of detention and expulsion, among others.

-Despite scepticism toward the use of ADHD medication in children, research has consistently shown that medical treatment can reduce ADHD symptoms in individuals aged 6 to 18 years, with over 200 Randomised Control Trials demonstrating positive effects since the 1960s [1].
-Importantly, adverse events, including sleep and eating problems or cardiovascular complaints, are commonly reported among individuals who take ADHD medication [2, 3], and little is known about the long-term outcomes on medication on educational achievement in children with ADHD.
+Despite uncertainty around the use of ADHD medication in children, research has consistently shown that medical treatment can reduce ADHD symptoms in individuals aged 6 to 18 years, with over 200 randomised control trials demonstrating positive effects since the 1960s.
+Importantly, adverse events, including sleep and eating problems or cardiovascular complaints, are commonly reported among individuals who take ADHD medication, and little is known about the long-term outcomes on medication on educational achievement in children with ADHD.

-The recently published study by Keilow, Holm, and Fallsen assessed the effects of pharmacological treatment on long-term academic performance in children with ADHD [4].
-The researchers utilised data from Danish administrative registers collected by Statistics Denmark.
+The recently published study by Keilow, Holm, and Fallsen assessed the effects of pharmacological treatment on long-term academic performance in children with ADHD.
+The researchers used data from Danish administrative registers collected by Statistics Denmark.
 Grade Point Average (GPA) and teacher-evaluated academic performance data from 2659 individuals who had started medical treatment for ADHD between the ages of 12 and prior to their final compulsory exams were included.

 What were their findings?